-- the integration of Cadbury's business is delayed or unsuccessful; - we do not achieve the expected benefits of our acquisition of Cadbury as rapidly or to the extent anticipated by us, financial analysts or investors or at all: - the effect of the Cadbury acquisition on our financial results is not consistent with the expectations of financial analysts or investors; or - we fail to acquire 100% of the Cadbury ordinary shares, including those represented by Cadbury ADSs, in the Cadbury acquisition or through the squeeze-out provisions.
+- the integration of Cadbury's business is delayed or unsuccessful; - we do not achieve the expected benefits of our acquisition of Cadbury as rapidly or to the extent anticipated by us, financial analysts or investors or at all: - the effect of the Cadbury acquisition on our financial results is not consistent with the expectations of financial analysts or investors; or - · we fail to acquire 100% of the Cadbury ordinary shares, including those represented by Cadbury ADSs, in the Cadbury acquisition.

-The number of shares of our common stock that will be issued to Cadbury shareholders pursuant to the Cadbury acquisition will be not more than a preparation, representing approximately who of the issued and outstanding shares of our common stock, as increased as a result of the Cadbury acquisition, calculated at a proportion of Cadbury shareholders who receive our common stock in the offer seek to sell those shares within a short period after completion of the offer, this could create selling pressure in the market for our common stock or a perception that such selling pressure may develop, either of which may adversely affect the market for, and the market price of, our common stock.
+The number of shares of our common stock that will be issued to Cadbury shareholders pursuant to the Cadbury acquisition will be not more than approximately of the issued and outstanding shares of our common stock, as increased as a result of the Cadbury acquisition, calculated at a common stock in the Cadbury acquisition may be followed by relatively quick sales of such shares or the perception that such sales may occur, either of which may adversely affect the market for, and the market price of, our common stock.